AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/06/page02.md

         - `Cumulative AUC`: Tracks the model’s overall ability to rank predictions as we move through the score bins.
 This value increases as bins with high separation power are included.

+## Review

+In this lab, you have completed the following tasks:

+- Setting up the Project
+- Uploaded the Dataset
+- Preprocessed the Text
+- Extractracted N-Gram Features
+- Split the Data
+- Added Logistic Regression and Trace the Model
+- Score the Model
+- Evaluated the Model
+- Run the Pipeline
+- Viewed Preview Results

+## You have successfully completed the lab